-Bacteria are the smallest micro-organisms, ranging from between 0.0001 and 0.001mm in size.
-Phytoplankton and protozoa range from about 0.001mm to about 0.25mm.
-The largest phytoplankton and protozoa can be seen with the naked eye, but most can only been seen under a microscope.
+Bacteria are the smallest micro-organisms, ranging from between 0.0001 mm and 0.001 mm in size.
+Phytoplankton and protozoa range from about 0.001 mm to about 0.25 mm.
+The naked eye can see only the largest phytoplankton and protozoa.
+Most can only be seen under a microscope.

-Each litre of sea water contains
+Each litre of sea water contains:

-- between one and four billion viruses
+- between 1 and 4 billion viruses

-- about a billion bacteria
+- about 1 billion bacteria

-- about a million phytoplankton
+- about 1 million phytoplankton

 - about half a million protozoa

 Phytoplankton are plants.
 They derive their energy for growth from sunlight through the process of photosynthesis.
 Phytoplankton provide the food and energy for the Southern Ocean food web.

 There are approximately 400 phytoplankton species in the Southern Ocean.
 They can be distinguished by a number of characteristics:

 - If they are enclosed by a cell wall, and the material of this wall